Top 10 Best Personal Finance YouTubers in 2023

 The Growth of Personal Finance

-Once upon a time, people left their monetary affairs in the hands of others.
-Financial advisors, accountants, brokers and the like were entrusted to manage portfolios and investments.
-The age of fast internet has changed that.
+Once upon a time, people left their monetary affairs in the hands of trusted professionals such as financial advisors, portfolio managers, accountants, brokers and the like.
+The age of the internet, with instant access to knowledge and investing platforms has changed that.
 The professionals are still in business, but many millions of small-scale, part-time investors are taking matters into their own hands.
 After all, why pay someone a hefty retainer when you can do the necessary research yourself?

 Personal finance is big business and, over the last year especially, interest has surged amongst people eager to take charge of their money.
-Whether it’s investing or trading or both, there is a growing hunger for knowledge, guidance and tips on how to strike it rich.
-There is a wealth of information out there and one of the most popular places to find it is on good ol’ YouTube.
+Whether it’s investing or trading or both, there is a growing hunger for knowledge, guidance and tips on how to maximize your financial strategy.
+There is a wealth of information out there and one of the most popular places to find it is on YouTube.

 As with crypto, there are plenty of channels discussing personal finance and, as with crypto also, there are good ones and not-so-good ones.
 It can be hard to figure out which ones are best, as many of those with high numbers of subscribers are little more than get-rich-quick moonboys, or those merely eager to boast about how much they’re worth.

 So, we’ve gone out into the wilds of YouTube to find you ten of the best personal finance channels out there.
-If you’re managing your own finances then doing plenty of research is vital if you’re to find the right places to put your money.
-This lot have all enjoyed a great deal of success and are sharing their knowledge through high-quality, informative content.
+If you’re going to take the responsibility of managing your own finances, then doing plenty of research is vital.
+The YouTubers on this list have all enjoyed a great deal of success and are sharing their knowledge through high-quality, informative content.

 Top 10 Personal Finance YouTube Channels